Battle of Dungeness: Battle

 Blake's Triumph was the first larger ship to sail through the exit.
 At that moment Tromp's Brederode arrived and the Dutch commander immediately hoisted the red "bloodflag" as a sign to attack.
 Blake, noticing this, tacked to cross the bow of the Brederode, giving his opponent a broadside.
 In response, Tromp also tacked and fired a salvo.
 The next English ship, the Garland, then moved between the Triumph and the Brederode in an attempt to cross the latter's bow also.
 This failed however, the Garland ramming the bow of the Brederode at starboard with such force that both ships remained entangled.
 The snout and bowsprit of the Brederode broke off.
 The larger crew of the Brederode swiftly boarded the Garland.
 Tromp encouraged his men by promising a reward of five hundred guilders to the first who would strike the English flag.
 One sailor climbed into the main mast of the Garland and replaced the St George's Cross with the Prince's Flag.
 In despair, captain Richard Batten blew up his own upper deck to drive away the Dutch.
 Meanwhile, the third English ship to arrive, the Anthony Bonaventure, grappled the port of the Brederode.
 Covering the deck of the Dutch ship with canister shot, it soon forced its crew below deck.
 Noticing the plight of his commander, Vice-Admiral Johan Evertsen in turn boarded the port of the Anthony Bonaventure with his Hollandia, so that four ships were now attached.
 In ferocious fighting his men, losing sixty, killed the entire crew of the Anthony Bonaventure, including Captain Walter Hoxton.
 When Tromp's secretary, standing next to him, was killed by a musket ball, he exhorted the combined crews of the Brederode and the Hollandia to assault the Garland, exclaiming "Children, things cannot go on this way.
 It's them or us!".
-The Garland was taken, with sixty killed out of a crew of hundred fifty, including Captain Batten.
+The Garland was taken, with sixty killed out of a crew of one-hundred fifty, including Captain Batten.
 At this point the Garland was in a bad condition, her rudder largely having been shot away.